xames3/smart/docs/source/index.rst

     -- Richard Feynman

 And I absolutely fell in love with this idea.
-Soon I realized you really can't call yourself an SME (`Subject-matter expert`_) until you can teach it who likely know nothing about it (or very little), and are willing to entertain the questions from people learning at that initial frame of reference.
-Thus became my journey into teaching.
+Soon I realised you really can't call yourself an SME (`Subject-matter expert`_) until you can teach it who likely know nothing about it (or very little), and are willing to entertain the questions from people learning at that initial frame of reference.
+Thus began my journey into teaching.
 Although my approach when it comes to teaching or my teaching philosophy to put it simply, has evolved over the past few years, adapting to the needs of my environment, students and time.
 It is rooted in three core principles: